-- 27 Notwithstanding any other provision of this division, all procurement actions shall comply in every - 28 respect with all the provisions of Chapter 14.04, known as the "Takoma Park Nuclear-Free Zone - 29 Act."
+- Notwithstanding any other provision of this division, all procurement actions shall comply in every - 28 respect with all the provisions of Chapter 14.04, known as the "Takoma Park Nuclear-Free Zone - 29 Act."
 (Ord.
 2021-36, 2021/prior code § 9A-17.
 Formerly 7.08.110)

-30 7.08.110 Purchase orders.
+7.08.110 Purchase orders.

-A. City purchases shall be memorialized by a written contract or a purchase order signed in accordance with this chapter, except as specified in subsection (D) of this section.
-Purchase orders shall be consecutively numbered from the start of each fiscal year.
-Purchase orders shall be signed by the City Manager or their designee.

-- B. No department head shall make any purchase on behalf of or chargeable to the City except by - 36 means of a purchase order signed in accordance with subsection (A) of this section; provided, - 37 however, that this subsection (B) shall not apply to expenditures made in advance of a purchase in - 38 emergencies as defined in and subject to the regulations that may be established by the City - 39 Manager; provided, however, that in the case of emergency expenditures, a purchase order must - 40 be obtained from the City Manager or designee within 72 hours of the purchase.
+- 31 A. City purchases shall be memorialized by a written contract or a purchase order signed in - 32 accordance with this chapter, except as specified in subsection (D) of this section.
+Purchase orders - 33 shall be consecutively numbered from the start of each fiscal year.
+Purchase orders shall be signed - 34 by the City Manager or their designee. - 35 B. No department head shall make any purchase on behalf of or chargeable to the City except by - means of a purchase order signed in accordance with subsection (A) of this section; provided, - however, that this subsection (B) shall not apply to expenditures made in advance of a purchase in - 38 emergencies as defined in and subject to the regulations that may be established by the City - 39 Manager; provided, however, that in the case of emergency expenditures, a purchase order must - 40 be obtained from the City Manager or designee within 72 hours of the purchase.

-1 C. No person employed by the City or providing services to the City as an independent contractor

-2 shall purchase or cause to be purchased through or from the City any item for their personal use.

-- 3 Without limitation on any other legal actions or remedies available, violations of this section shall - be sufficient cause for dismissal, suspension or termination of employment or of any contract for services, as the City Council may determine.
-A violation of this section shall be a Class A offense. - 5 services, as the City Council may determine.
-A violation of this section shall be a Class A offense.

-D. No department head shall order and obtain goods or services exceeding \$10,000.00 in value without first securing a purchase order.
+- 1 C. No person employed by the City or providing services to the City as an independent contractor - 2 shall purchase or cause to be purchased through or from the City any item for their personal use. - 3 Without limitation on any other legal actions or remedies available, violations of this section shall - 4 be sufficient cause for dismissal, suspension or termination of employment or of any contract for - 5 services, as the City Council may determine.
+A violation of this section shall be a Class A offense. - 6 D. No department head shall order and obtain goods or services exceeding \$10,000.00 in value - 7 without first securing a purchase order.
 (Ord.
 2021-36, 2021/prior code § 9A-18.
-Formerly 7.08.120)
+Formerly - 8 7.08.120)